-Physical therapy for spinal stenosis is used to alleviate the chronic back or neck pain associated with this condition.
-It can also help put you back on track to doing the things you love like taking a morning walk, traveling, swinging a golf club, or tending to your garden.
+Physical therapy for spinal stenosis is used to alleviate the chronic neck or back pain associated with this condition.
+It can also help put you back on track for doing the things you love, like taking a morning walk, traveling, swinging a golf club or tending to your garden.

-Spinal stenosis occurs when there is a narrowing of your lower back or neck regions.
+Spinal stenosis occurs when there is a narrowing of your lower neck or back regions.
 This narrowing often occurs because of the normal degeneration of your spine as you age.
-Spinal stenosis can also be caused by a herniated disc, spinal tumors, bone spurs, Paget’s disease, or spinal trauma.
+Spinal stenosis can also be caused by a herniated disc, spinal tumors, bone spurs, Paget’s disease or spinal trauma.
 To learn more about this condition, visit our spinal stenosis page.

-Thankfully, physical therapy can be beneficial to those patients suffering from symptoms like:
+Physical therapy can be beneficial to those patients experiencing symptoms like:

 - Radiating pain

 - Joint or muscle stiffness